 Oklahoma Tuition Aid Grants (OTAG) are awarded to eligible undergraduate Oklahoma residents who may apply by correctly completing the FAFSA.
 Grant amounts are determined by the applicant's enrollment status, demonstrated need, and by the availability of funds.
-Students are notified of their eligibility and award amounts by the Oklahoma State Regents for Higher Education, not by OSU.

 Federal Work-Study